Transaction Terms & Conditions

 The Client acknowledges that it has selected the itinerary and destination(s) constituting the Booking based on information gleaned from brochures and/or the Internet.
-It also acknowledges that such brochures and/or the Internet have been compiled and are managed and updated by the Principal over which the Travel Agent has no control.
-Accordingly the Travel Agent cannot and does not guarantee that the itinerary and/or any destinations will comply in whole or in part with such brochure and/or the Internet.
+It also acknowledges that such brochures and/or the Internet have been compiled and are managed and updated by the Principals over which the Travel Agent has no control.
+Accordingly, the Travel Agent cannot and does not guarantee that the itinerary and/or any destinations will comply in whole or in part with such brochure and/or the Internet.
 Any right of recourse in that regard will be against the Principal.

 Payment and Payment Terms

 The balance of the price is due not later than six weeks prior to departure [OR on or before the date specified in the Quotation or the Booking Confirmation Form].
 If the final payment is not received on time, the travel documents can be delayed and may necessitate the use of a courier service, which will be for the Client’s account or the Travel Agent may cancel the Booking.
 Late payment may also result in cancellation of the reservation by the Principal.
 The Client undertakes to pay the Travel Agent interest at a rate of 5% above the prime rate charged by the Travel Agent’s bank on any payment made after the due date.
 Credit card payments are subject to due completion of and upon the terms and conditions specified in the Travel Agent’s credit card authorization form.